zeldigas/text2confl/docs/contributing/table-width.md

     - if alignment is customized, use `align-start` for left alignment and `center` for center alignment in wide mode.
       In narrow mode alignment is always `center`.

-Based on ratio between default width in narrow and wide modes, percentage value to set table width explicitly to width it takes in narrow mode by default is `42` (760 / 1800 * 100).
+Based on the ratio between default widths in narrow and wide modes, the percentage value that sets the table width to match its narrow-mode default is `42` (760 / 1800 * 100).